chauvincent/Shots-iOS/README.md

 Random Remarks:
 -------------

 It has been awhile since I have used a collectionview.
 This was overall a very fun project using Kamcord's Feed API.
-I also haven't tried playing videos on iOS apps until today and it takes less lines of code than I would of thought.
+I also haven't tried playing videos on iOS apps until today and it took less lines of code than I thought it would.